 How Can a GED Diploma Help You?

 GED was started in 1942 to help the World War II soldiers to get back into the civil life.
 This test has been developed by American Council on Education (ACE).
 The rules and regulations of this test vary from state to state.
-This GED diploma test can be taken in English, Spanish or French.
+It can be taken in English, Spanish or French.
 This test is also available in audio cassettes and in Braille to enable persons with disabilities to take up the test.

-The GED diploma test comprises of 5 tests in the subjects, Language Arts-Writing, Social Studies, Science, Language Arts-Reading and Mathematics.
-One must possesses these skills at the 9th grade level to pass in this test.
-This GED diploma is accepted by almost all organizations, institutions, universities etcetera as an equivalent to a traditional diploma.
+It comprises of 5 tests in the subjects, Language Arts-Writing, Social Studies, Science, Language Arts-Reading and Mathematics.
+One must possess these skills at the 9th grade level to pass in this test.
+It is accepted by almost all organizations, institutions, universities etcetera as an equivalent to a traditional diploma.
 The total time taken for this test is about 7.5 hours.
 In some states the test is split for two days.
-The scores for each test in the GED ranges from 200 to 800.
-You must score a minimum of 410 in each subject with a total of 2250 to pass in the test.
-The sections and questions types of the GED test are given here briefly.
+The scores for each test ranges from 200 to 800.
+You must score a minimum of 410 in each subject with a total of 2250 to pass.
+The sections and questions types are given here briefly.

-There are two parts in this.
+There are two parts in this section.
 Part-I contains 50 multiple choice questions.
 The time duration for this part is 75 minutes.
 If you finish it before the 75 minutes, the remaining time can be used for the other part.
 In this part, you have 4 types of questions,

 - Organization-you have to restructure the whole paragraph or parts of the paragraph to create a coherent document.
 This constitutes 15% of the questions.